 The first record of a church existing on the site of the cathedral dates back to 890, when King Gregory of Scotland visited a church here.
 It was chosen in 1190 by Archbishop John Comyn to be raised to cathedral status, and eventually the small wooden church was replaced by today's structure.
 The tallest church in Ireland, Saint Patrick's Cathedral in Dublin is the National Cathedral of the Church of Ireland, which serves both Protestant and Catholic Christians.

-Saint Patrick is said to have been buried in Downpatrick, south of Belfast.
+Saint Patrick is buried in Downpatrick, south of Belfast.
 He set up his first church here, and he was thought to have made his first convert in the nearby town of Saul - which is also where he died.
 The surrounding Mourne Mountains are an area of outstanding natural beauty, and one of the most picturesque drives in the world.
 Where better for such a legendary figure to rest?